mrmonkington/gn-django/docs/source/packages/test.rst

 ``'localhost'``.
 If you're running through docker containers, it's likely to be the name of your django app container.

-``SELENIUM_PERSISTENT_BROWSERS`` - boolean - If this is set to ``True``, test cases will attempt to reuse existing browser instances as much as possible, otherwise a browser instance will be spun up for each test case.
-This can be handy for running test cases quickly as spinning up a new browser instance is time consuming.

 ``SELENIUM_RUN_FULL_SUITE`` - boolean - All acceptance test cases will run if this is set to ``True``.
 Otherwise, only chrome desktop test cases will be run.